Engineering and Public Policy - MEPP – Faculty of Engineering

 W Booth School of Engineering Practice and Technology strives to offer a full complement of courses every academic year; some of the course listed here are currently being reviewed.
 Their offering is subject to the pending internal approval.

-Students select a research topic that intersects with engineering, science and public policy.
+Early in the program, students select a research topic that intersects with engineering, science and public policy.
 As the student progresses through the program, they conduct inquiry-driven research on the topic to complete a formal research paper and publish their results for broad dissemination.

 Required Project Course: 2 parts in two terms (Totaling 6 units)